Lessons learned as an Airbnb Superhost

 1. Check your insurance policy

 While Airbnb does provide a Host Guarantee and Host Protection Insurance, short term rentals may actually void your insurance policy.
-We contacted our insurer when renting out our first cottage, to let them know and they just cancelled the policy entirely!
-We had to shop around for another insurer.
+I contacted our insurer when renting out the first cottage, to let them know and they just cancelled the policy entirely!
+I had to shop around for another insurer.
 And be clear on what can be included in the rental.
-For instance, while we’d love to offer the use of our kayaks, no watercraft can be included.
+For instance, while I would have loved to offer the use of our kayaks, no watercraft can be included.
 While it costs a bit more to insure a short term rental, the peace of mind is more than worth it.

 2. Choosing a rental service